elsbrock/guix-base/README.md

 The image is configured to run as the `guix` user (with UUID 1000) by default.
 Guix is installed into the user's home directory (ie. `/home/guix`, containing `var` and the `gnu` blob store).
 Any Guix process is executed via `proot` with the aforementioned directories bind-mounted to `/`.

 To reduce the load on the Guix savannah git server the [Github mirror](https://github.com/guix-mirror/guix.git) is used.
-Substitutes are still obtained via the official CI server (not sure if there's another alternative other than building it from source).
+Substitutes are still obtained via the official CI server (not sure if there's another alternative other than building it from source – let me know).

 ## Limitations